 - Delta Airlines: Once a regional airline in the Southeast, this company has grown into a global giant with customer-friendly policies – such as its CEO forgoing his entire salary to reduce layoffs.
 Grateful employees will likely spread the word with word-of-mouth marketing, driving even more growth once the pandemic ends.

 With a perfect pairing of compassion and marketing, your business, too, can enjoy success.
+Even in the midst of a pandemic, new companies launch and flourish.
 To discover more about how the right marketing merchandise can take your business from zero to hero, you can not only survive – but thrive – amid any crisis, get in touch with the Nova Custom Label Printing team today.